Mylor Yacht Harbour Regulations

 Stays of less than one week are available for a minimum of three nights outside of school holiday periods.
 Please telephone the office with your requirements and we can create a booking for you.
 Non-standard arrival and departure days may be possible for your short break.

 Guests bringing boats by road will be entitled to free trailer parking for the duration of their stay in the accommodation.
 Storage of the boat afloat or ashore will be charged at the prevailing rate.
-To check prices or to book your stay please contact the harbour office on 01326 372121.
+To check prices or to book your stay please contact the harbour office.